✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 In Claude Code:

-Claude Code doesn't natively support Gemini, but you can wrap the Gemini API as an MCP server or use Antigravity alongside Claude Code for different tasks.
+Claude Code doesn't natively support Gemini, but I wrap the Gemini API as an MCP server or use Antigravity alongside Claude Code for different tasks.

-Run your real workload on Flash for 5 days.
-Track:
+I run my real workload on Flash for 5 days.
+Here's my tracking template:

-Decision rule at Day 7: If Flash handles 90%+ of your coding tasks faster and cheaper, make it your default.
-Keep a Sonnet 4.6 fallback for the 10% that need maximum reasoning depth.
+Decision rule at Day 7: If Flash handles 90%+ of my coding tasks faster and cheaper, I make it my default.
+I keep a Sonnet 4.6 fallback for the 10% that need maximum reasoning depth.

 Action 2: Install the Antigravity 2.0 CLI on Your Main Machine Tonight #